CILEx SRG Adviser

 Get to know your CILEx SRG Advisers

-Stuart Hoysted FCLIEx - Money Claims and Debt Recovery Portfolio
+Stuart Hoysted FCILEx - Money Claims and Debt Recovery Portfolio

 Stuart qualified as a Fellow of the Institute in 2004.
 He works for Clarke Willmott LLP and two years ago was promoted to the role of Technical Director.

-Stuart is a first point of contact for any technical matters in all aspects of County Court and Insolvency litigation, together with the effective use of enforcement action.
+Stuart is the first point of contact in his firm for any technical matters in all aspects of County Court and Insolvency litigation, together with the effective use of enforcement action.

 At present, Heather supervises a Title Lawyer Team and provides specialist technical support to her firm’s conveyancers on the complex aspects of conveyancing.
 She has created a very successful training course for Team Leaders and Title Checkers (including Law Graduates) covering both the practical and complex elements of residential conveyancing.